UCUCDUH/pols_501_wi16/web/stories/assignments/peer-review-01.md

 - Start by summarizing the paper.
 What is the question?
 What are the data and methods used to address the question?
 What does the paper find.
 - Discuss general comments.
 - Discuss specific comments (perhaps in a bullet list).
-These would include things like a confusing graph, or an unclear sentance on a specific page.
+These would include things like a confusing graph, or an unclear sentence on a specific page.

 [^1]: This is different than reviewing an article, in which the objective is to determine whether the paper is publishable or not.
 This is an example of pre-publication comments when you offer advice to an author.
 [^2]: Though if you find it is, point it out.

 ## Questions to consider

+These are some questions to guide your review, but should not be considered an exclusive list.

 ### Research question and hypothesis: